itchio/itch-docs/developing/i18n-sync.md

 # Syncing Translations (i18n)

 Translations for the itch app are managed in a separate repository and contributed via Weblate.
-To update the app with the latest translations, you need to sync from the external repo.
+Syncing is bidirectional: the itch repo pushes new English keys out, and pulls every locale back in.

 ## How It Works

-Translations are stored in the [itch-i18n](https://github.com/itchio/itch-i18n) repository.
-Community members contribute translations through [Weblate](https://weblate.itch.zone), which commits changes to that repo.

-The locale files (JSON) are copied into the itch app at `src/static/locales/`.
+* **English** \(`src/static/locales/en.json`\) is the source of truth and lives in the itch repo.
+Add new strings here.
+* **All other locales** are translator output, edited via [Weblate](https://weblate.itch.zone/projects/itchio/), which commits to the [itch-i18n](https://github.com/itchio/itch-i18n) repo.
+* The sync script copies `en.json` into itch-i18n \(so Weblate picks up the new keys\), then wipes `src/static/locales/` and copies every locale back wholesale.

+> **Don't edit `af.json`, `ar.json`, etc. in either repo.** They're Weblate output and will be overwritten on the next sync.

-## Syncing Translations
+## Syncing

-Ensure you have the itch-i18n repository checked out alongside itch:
+Check out itch-i18n alongside itch:

 ```
 parent/